We aspire to play an active role in creating

 The growing individual impacts of digitalization

-The concerning trends around digitalization are numerous: over-connectivity, overconsumption, impulsive purchases, misinformation, anxiety, social isolation, infringement on the right to disconnect, digital divides, privacy and data security issues, lack of access to rights, and algorithmic discrimination.
+The concerning trends around digitalization are numerous: digital addiction, overconsumption, impulsive purchases, misinformation, anxiety, social isolation, infringement on the right to disconnect, digital divides, privacy and data security issues, lack of access to rights, and algorithmic discrimination.

 In addition, there are the precarious working conditions in extractive industries, especially in Southern countries, the devastating impact of water scarcity on local communities, and the severe negative effects on public health, exacerbated by pollution.